-The time-series of the CO_2 emissions show important fluctuations.
+The time-series of the CO2 emissions show important fluctuations.
 In 2006 a maximum in emissions was reached while for the recent years emissions experience a strong decrease that was very intense for 2012 (Figure 4.16).
-However, in 2013 the CO_2 emissions were reported slightly higher compared to 2012, which is connected to the similar lubricants quantity acquired by the national energy balance.
-In particular, in 2013 the CO_2 emissions appeared an increase by 8.57% since 2012, followed by an increase in 2014 compared to 2013 equal to 26.32%.
-In 2015 an increase of 4.17% was recorded compared to 2014 and in 2016 an annual decrease of 6% is reported.
-In 2017 an annual increase of 11.49% appeared compared to 2016 levels, while a an annual increase of 1.99% was recorded between 2017 and 2018.
-In 2019 a decrease of 2.71% was reported compared to 2018.
+However, in 2013 the CO2 emissions were reported slightly higher compared to 2012, which is connected to the similar lubricants quantity acquired by the national energy balance.
+Finally, in 2020 an increase of 8.09% in emissions since 2019 was reported, which corresponds to a decrease of 57.09% compared to 1990.